cyberelon/device-spoof/README.md

 # Spoof your device
-This modules enables widevine L1 support for Netflix, allowing it to spoof your device model.
+* This modules enables widevine L1 support for Netflix, allowing it to spoof your device model and and manufacturer.

-Features Compatible with any android phone with FHD display.
-Systemless: this module does not alter your system.
+* Features Compatible with any Xiaomeme phone with L1 Certification by default
+* This module does not alter your system.

 # How to use